 Location: Orlando, FL.
 This program will feature 3 in-person weekends.
 This program is not limited to participants in Florida.

-Financial, Family and Disability Access: Childcare and missed wage stipends available for some participants — see details below.
+Financial, Family and Disability Access: Transportation and housing support as well as childcare and missed wage stipends is available for some participants — see details below.
 Online content will be captioned and we are committed to doing the best we can to meet other access needs.

 Catalyst Project runs the Anne Braden Anti-racist Organizer Training Program for white social justice activists and organizers in order to strengthen racial justice vision, strategy, analysis, leadership, and organizing skills in white communities.
 This program is designed to support white activists and organizers in becoming accountable, principled and strategic anti-racist change-makers.

 This program is part political education, part leadership development and personal transformation work, and part organizing training.
 It’s not a series of “101” style workshops, but a rigorous political education and leadership development program intended to support white organizers and activists in becoming more effective racial justice leaders as a part of multi-racial movements.
 We ask that applicants already be actively engaged in grassroots organizing work and commit to staying in and reflecting on that work for the course of the program.
-Participants should plan on spending an average of 6 hours per week in addition to the weekly 3 hour live sessions.
+Participants should plan on spending an average of 5 hours per week in addition to the time in sessions.

 Participants in the Anne Braden Anti-Racist Training Program:

 - Develop an understanding of white supremacy as it interconnects with patriarchy, capitalism, homophobia, transphobia, imperialism, settler-colonialism and the state, and how this should impact our vision and strategy

 - Learn about histories of resistance and liberation, and about social justice movements today